Updated January 2023

 The term concurrent disorder refers to the combination of addiction with another mental health issue.

-A national survey on drug use and health in the US found that 50% of adults with addiction problems had a co-occuring mental illness.
+A national survey on drug use and health in the US found that 50 per cent of adults with addiction problems had a co-occurring mental illness.
 That's 10.2 million adults suffering from concurrent disorders.

 Some of the most common concurrent disorders include: